yh0sh/CorrLDA/README.md

 # Modification
-This source code is made of a C++ wrapper of Python (Cython). if you want to modify the source code (corr_lda.pyx), need to prepare the C++ compiler and run a setup.py.
+This source code is made of a C++ wrapper of Python (Cython).
+If you want to modify the source code (corr_lda.pyx), need to prepare the C++ compiler and run a setup.py.

 > :python setup.py build_ext --inplace

+# Dataset
+The dataset in a sample folder is the articles of the [Qiita](http://qiita.com/) which is the Japanese SNS service for the IT engineers.
+These articles attach a tag about main sentences, so I utilize it for content-related annotations.
+The dataset constitution is based on [UCI Machine Learning Repository: Bag of Words Data Set](http://archive.ics.uci.edu/ml/datasets/Bag+of+Words)